Glover (video game)

-Glover is a 1998 platform video game developed by Interactive Studios and published by Hasbro Interactive for the Nintendo 64 and Windows in 1998, and for the PlayStation in 1999 (branded under Hasbro Interactive's Atari Interactive label).
+Glover is a 1998 puzzle-platformer developed by Interactive Studios and published by Hasbro Interactive for the Nintendo 64 and Windows in 1998, and for the PlayStation in 1999 (branded under Hasbro Interactive's Atari Interactive label).
 The game follows a magical, four-fingered glove named Glover in his quest to restore the Crystal Kingdom by retrieving crystals that were lost.

 The Nintendo 64 and Windows versions received generally positive reviews while the PlayStation version garnered negative reviews.
-A sequel titled Glover 2 was planned but was eventually cancelled.
-A second updated Windows port was released in 2022, and later in 2022, a port was announced for modern consoles as well.
+A sequel titled Glover 2 was planned, but eventually cancelled.
+A second updated Windows port was released in 2022 and a port for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S was released on February 27, 2025.

 Gameplay

 Players control a glove named Glover.
 The main objective is to maneuver the ball toward the goal in each stage.
 Once all three stages and the boss stage are cleared, a crystal ball can be restored back to the castle.
-There are a total of six worlds, each containing three stages, a boss stage and a bonus stage which can be accessed by collecting all the magic cards known as "Garibs" in a given world.
-When Glover is in contact with the ball, he can roll, bounce, throw, slap, dribble, walk on top of the ball, and use the ball as a trampoline.
+There are six worlds, each containing three stages, a boss stage, and a bonus stage accessed by collecting all the Garib cards in a given world.
+When Glover is in contact with the ball, he can roll, bounce, throw, slap, dribble, walk on top of the ball, and use it as a trampoline.
 Without the ball, Glover can do both regular and double jumps, cartwheel, fist slam, locate the ball and garibs, and grab the ball.
 While walking on the ball, the controls are reversed.
-On the easy difficulty, walking on the ball is automatic while moving the ball across water.
+On easy difficulty, walking on the ball is automatic while moving the ball across water.
 However, bonus stages are unavailable.

-The ball can also be magically transformed into one of four main ball forms: rubber ball, ballbearing, bowling ball, and the ball's original crystal form.
+The ball can also be magically transformed into one of four forms: rubber ball, ballbearing, bowling ball, and the ball's original crystal form.
 With a cheat code, the ball can be transformed into a power (high-bounce or super) ball.
 The rubber form gives the greatest amount of abilities for the ball.
 It can easily be bounced, slapped, thrown, and even float on water.
 The bowling ball form allows the ball to not break easily, sink in deep water, and kill enemies by slapping it.
 The ballbearing form gives precise control over the ball, can be used to throw and slap the ball more carefully and is also magnetic.
-The crystal form floats on water and is very fragile, but gives Glover double points for each obtained Garib.
-The power ball can be used to bounce to higher places, and Glover can slap and throw it farther than in any other forms.
-Throughout the stages, there are also plenty of magic potions that help Glover by giving him power-ups for a certain amount of time.
+The crystal form floats on water and is fragile, but gives double points for each obtained Garib.
+The power ball can bounce higher and be slapped and thrown farther than other forms.
+Throughout the stages, there are magic potions that help Glover by giving him power-ups for a certain amount of time.

 If the ball gets destroyed or Glover loses all three hearts, Glover loses one life and must start from the beginning of the stage or from the last checkpoint.